Debt Collection Lawyer Florida

 - Enforce judgment through asset discovery and levy

-- Pursue wage garnishment and bank execution
+- Pursue wage garnishment and bank account execution

 Debtor Defense & Collection Lawsuit Challenges

 If you’re being sued for a debt, we defend your rights in court.
-Many collection cases have procedural defects or improper venue that can result in dismissal.
+Many collection cases have procedural defects, improper venue, or statute of limitations issues that can result in dismissal.

-- Challenge improper venue (wrong county/court)
+- Challenge improper venue (wrong county or court level)

-- Identify statute of limitations issues
+- Identify and assert statute of limitations defenses

-- Negotiate settlement before judgment
+- Negotiate settlement before judgment is entered

-- Protect wages from garnishment
+- Protect wages and exempt assets from garnishment

 FDCPA Violations & Collector Harassment

-- Harassment through repeated calls or texts
+- Harassment through repeated or abusive calls and texts

 - Calls before 8am or after 9pm